The Wave Structure of Matter (WSM)

 We just had to ask; What is the Most Simple Science Theory of Reality?

-Significantly we can deduce that there is only one solution, a wave structure
+From here it is easy to show that there is only one solution, a wave structure

-of activity / motion as being caused by the wave motion of Space).
+being caused by the wave motion of Space).

 And hopefully it is now more clear to you this profundity of metaphysics - being central to: simplicity, unity, reality, necessary connection, causation, logic, knowledge, certainty, senses, science and truth.